Below are some answers to frequently asked questions about the Access Pass (which replaced the Golden Access Passport in 2007).

 - Guided Tours: The pass offers discounts on some guided tours.
 Only the pass owner receives a discount if one is offered.

-- Special Use Permit Fees: (Inquire Locally)
+- Transportation Systems, Concessionaire Fees, and Special Use Permit Fees: (Inquire Locally)

-How can I tell the difference between a Standard Amenity Fee, an Expanded Amenity Fee, a Special Use Permit Fee, or a Concessionaire Fee?
+What is the difference between a Standard Amenity Fee, an Expanded Amenity Fee, a Special Use Permit Fee, or a Concessionaire Fee?

 Since the pass program is managed by five Federal agencies that operate under different regulations and charge different types of fees, it can be confusing to sort out fees, terminology, and to distinguish between a "Federally-managed facility/activity" versus a "concession-managed facility/activity".